What is Product Mix?

 - Pepsi (and within the Pepsi beverage Product Line, you have lots of alternatives).

 We like keeping it simple this way:

-- Depending on what are you talking about, Product Mix refers to the final product assortment (Coca-Cola previous example) offered within a certain Product Line (beverages in that case), or the different Product Lines available (such as in the PepsiCo example).
+- Depending on what you analyze, Product Mix refers to the final product assortment (Coca-Cola previous example) offered within a certain Product Line (beverages in that case), or the different Product Lines available (such as in the PepsiCo example).

-We’ll now explain you the Product Mix 4 dimensions before start talking about how using it in order to improve your sales and product positioning.
+We’ll now explain you the Product Mix 4 dimensions before start talking about how to use it in order to improve your sales and product positioning.

 Four dimensions of Product Mix

-As you can see, the Product Mix width comprehends all the different product lines a certain company has.
+- As you can see, the Product Mix Width enumerates all the Product Lines a certain Company has.

-Within each Product Line described on the Product Mix Width, the Product Line Width (again) represents the Product Line Length.
+- Within each Product Line described on the Product Mix Width, the Width of these Product Lines is the Product Line Length.

-Within each Unique Product Line, its length is nothing but the number of final alternatives it has.
+- Within each Unique Product Line, its depth is nothing but the number of Products it has.